JeongyoonMoon/container_monitor_bpflsm/README.md

 ```

 ### TODO
-- Enable the monitor to log to a file
+- Enable the monitor to log to a file (temporal implementation, improvement needed)
 - Add a filesys2rootpath map and make each file access utilize the map

 - Complete the installation script
-- Add a file hook to update a ino2path map (Implemented, verification needed)
 - Add monitoring hooks for network operations
 - Add log options and hook options
 - Change ringbuf API from output API to reserve/commit API